By Heather Mathews

 #1: Jumpstart Your Dopamine Production

-Physical activity is one way you can directly influence your brain chemistry and set the stage for feeling motivated.
+Physical activity is one way you can directly influence your brain chemistry and set the stage for motivation.

 Don’t underestimate the link between your overall health and mental well-being.
 These have a direct effect on your level of motivation, so make the time for cardio and other related activities.